The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Do Border Collie Lab Mixes Make Good Family Dogs?

-This mix would make an excellent family dog for an active, outdoorsy family.
+This mix would make a great family dog for an active, outdoorsy family.

 Rescuing a Border Collie Lab Mix

-Both of these breeds are popular in the western hemisphere, thus some of these mixes are bound to end up in shelters.
+Both of these breeds are popular in the western hemisphere.
+So, some of these mixes are bound to end up in shelters.

 With Border Collie breeds, temperaments can depend a lot on nurture more than nature.
 If possible, try to bring home a Border Collie Labrador mix rescue for an overnight visit before officially adopting.